 Step One: Melt the white melt and pour in the microwave on short bursts to ensure a thorough melt without boiling.
 Since this soap is such a small part of the final bar, there's no need to scent it.
 But, if you're using these soaps on their own (perhaps a cute little spring hostess gift when packaged nicely in an organza bag?), be sure to fragrance them.

 Step Two: Colour the soap.
 In 225g of white soap, I used 4 drops of Liquid Ultramarine Blue (Liquid Blue Dispersion is also suitable) which is a non-bleeding Blue.
-The Yellow took 4 drops of Liquid Yellow (Liquid Yellow Dispersion) and the Pink took 10 drops of Liquid Pink (Use a few drops of Liquid Carmine Dispersion or Brite Pink to achieve a soft, feminine pink).
+The Yellow took 4 drops of Liquid Yellow (Yellow Liquid Pigment Dispersion) and the Pink took 10 drops of Liquid Pink (Use a few drops of Carmine Red Liquid Pigment Dispersion or Brite Pink to achieve a soft, feminine pink).
 Non-Bleeding Liquid Colors are nice because what you see is what you get.
 There's no bleeding and little fading in the sunlight.
 Add one drop of colour at a time until you achieve a colour you love.

 Step Three: Pour into a shallow pan.
 I love silicone brownie baking pans because the soap pops out easily but you can use anything that is flexible (this means no glass baking pans).